jimpil/clamda/README.md

 ### clamda.core

+#### stream-reducible
+In some respects, I feel this is the centerpiece when it comes to Java interop.
+Everything else builds on top of this, and it does exactly what it says on the tin.
+It turns a java Stream into something reducible.

 #### stream-into
 A 'collecting' transducing context (along the lines of `clojure.core/into`), for Streams.
-In some respects, I feel this is the centerpiece when it comes to Java interop.
 No intermediate collections are involved, and in the case of a sequential Stream, it can/will be done fully mutably (via transients).
 The same cannot be said for a parallel Stream, which can do the 'outer' combining using transients (via `into`), but the 'inner' reductions